kpbarrett/obsidian-tasks-skedpal-plugin/.continue/rules/general.md

 - **Requirements:** `PROJECT_REQUIREMENTS.md` is the source of truth
 - **Tracking:** Every change is tied to a **GitHub Issue** with priority and acceptance criteria
   - Do not act on changes unless they are documented in a GitHub Issue
-- **State:** use labels `status: inbox → in progress → review → done`
+- **State:** use labels `status:inbox → status:inprogress → status:review → status:done`
 - **Agentic Workflow:** This workflow is designed for AI agents without GitHub accounts.
 Role labels replace GitHub user assignments to indicate which agent role is responsible for the issue
 - **Role Assignment:** Use role labels instead of GitHub user assignments:
-  - `role: developer` - Feature implementation, bug fixes, unit/integration tests
+  - `role:developer` - Feature implementation, bug fixes, unit/integration tests
-  - `role: tester` - Test execution, result recording, validation
+  - `role:tester` - Test execution, result recording, validation
-  - `role: test-author` - E2E testing, test framework, regression suites
+  - `role:test-author` - E2E testing, test framework, regression suites
-  - `role: engineer` - Releases, branch management, workflow coordination
+  - `role:engineer` - Releases, branch management, workflow coordination
-  - `role: project-lead` - Strategic guidance, conflict resolution, process exceptions
+  - `role:project-lead` - Strategic guidance, conflict resolution, process exceptions
 - **Issue Assignment Workflow:**
   - Only Engineers can assign priority and role labels to new issues
   - Other roles must leave new issues unassigned and without labels
   - Each issue can have at most one priority and one role label
-  - Escalation: assign to Engineer with `role: engineer` label for reassignment
+  - Escalation: assign to Engineer with `role:engineer` label for reassignment
 - **GitFlow branches:**
   - `main`: releases only (tagged by Engineers)
   - `development`: integration branch for merged bugfixes/enhancements